rlugojr/linkurious-enterprise-manual/Administrating/Index_settings.md

 ## Change the list of indexed properties

-There is a list of the properties that are indexed and a list of the properties that are not indexed.
-Simply move the properties from one list to the other to change their status.
+The list of unindexed is on the left side of the screen.
+The list of indexed properties is on the right side of the screen.
+Move properties from one list to the other to change their status.

-I do not want to index the ```category``` property.
+We do not want to index the ```category``` property of nodes.

 ![the category property is indexed](https://dl.dropboxusercontent.com/s/w7fhzt4emyx0ht1/111.png?dl=0)